 Set free to the world on November the 1st 1970, there were clearly high hopes from all concerned.
 But sadly for Nick, Island Records made an unforgiveable pig’s ear of promoting it.
 It also came out at a time when the musical landscape was shifting in favour of grizzled rock and the emergence of bands like Deep Purple and Black Sabbath.
 And yet it was Nick himself who put the final nail in Layter’s coffin by refusing to tour or publicise it, so embittered had he become with his career and indeed life in general.
 Selling less than five thousand copies, it wouldn’t reach a wider audience until years after his death.

-When I began putting together my all-time Top 20 I instantly knew there’d be a place for Nick Drake.
+When I began writing up my album reviews I instantly knew I wanted to do something on Nick Drake.
 Choosing which album would get the nod though was no walk in the park.
-With an intense love for all three records, I finally went for Bryter Layter on the basis that it contains some of his most hopeful material.
+With an intense love for all three records, I went for Bryter Layter on the basis that it contains some of his most hopeful material.
 Songs that, sad as they are, make me smile the most.
 It’s a record that reveals a man capable of genuine optimism, of finding light and somehow using it to pick a makeshift path through the darkness.
 It’s also the LP that contains my two favourite Nick Drake songs, Hazey Jane II and Northern Sky.
 While it’s admittedly not a work in which you’ll find much humour, Drake did showcase some playfulness in the naming of the album.
 Inspired by a familiar phrase from TV and radio weather broadcasts, he opted to give ‘‘brighter later’’ an olde worlde style spelling as ‘‘a bit of a joke’’.

 Choice Quote: ‘‘Was it the vocals?
 Was it the lyrics?
 Was it the orchestration?”.
 Nick Drake in conversation with arranger Robert Kirby following the album’s commercial failure.